How To Build Your Food Business Part 2

 There you have it!
 The main areas to focus on to successfully market your food business.
 We’ve discussed the importance of building your product’s brand, what to consider when developing labeling and packaging designs, how to create an online presence through a product website and social media platforms, how to use marketing strategies such as bloggers and sampling programs and the motivations driving brokers, wholesalers and retailers.
 You should now be equipped with the information you need to start successfully marketing your food business and well on your way to turning that go-to dinner party dish into a national, and even international fan-favourite.

-ZOO Media Group is a London, Ontario based full service marketing, design and web development agency with extensive experience working with agriculture and food manufacturers throughout Canada on projects ranging from food packaging design, translation, video production, sell sheet design and intranet APP and web development.
+ZOO Media Group is a London, Ontario based branding, marketing, design and web development agency with extensive experience working with with food manufacturers and agriculture throughout Canada on projects ranging from branding, food packaging design, translation, video production, brochure and presentation design and intranet APP and web development.
 Contact us today to learn more on how we can help you build a strong brand for your products.